Manufacturers Trust Company Building: 1950s to 1990s

-With the closure or downsizing of bank branches in the late 20th century, the New York City Landmarks Preservation Commission (LPC) proposed designating several major bank interiors in 1990, including the Manufacturers Hanover Bank Building, the Greenwich Savings Bank Building, and the Apple Bank for Savings Building.
 Manufacturers Hanover merged with Chemical Bank in 1991, and Chemical Bank gained ownership of the underlying land from Mutual Life the following February.
-A sloped partition made of aluminum and glass was installed between the first and second floors in 1993.
-Various modifications to the building were also undertaken around this time, including the addition of partition walls around the escalators and the addition of a parapet on the second floor.
-Chemical Bank merged with Chase Bank in 1996 and the combined bank took the Chase brand.
-The building was undergoing extensive interior alterations by then.
-The next year, the LPC voted to grant landmark protection to the building's exterior.
+A partition made of aluminum and glass was installed between the first and second floors in 1993.
+Other modifications were also undertaken around this time, including the addition of partition walls around the escalators and a parapet on the second floor.
+Chemical Bank was merged into Chase Bank in 1996, upon which the building was undergoing extensive interior alterations.
+The next year, the New York City Landmarks Preservation Commission (LPC) granted landmark protection to the building's exterior.